|

 but if they do, they should receive him as a fool so that he could

 continue his boasting.
-Once

 He feels that it is foolishness.
-He
+You

 even says in verse 17 that “in this self-confident boasting, I am not